Board of Directors

 Board of Director

 John Chang is a Deputy District Attorney for the Los Angeles County District Attorney’s Office.
-He prosecutes complex litigation gang cases.
+He currently is the Deputy-In-Charge of Compton Juvenile.
 He volunteers weekly through the Project L.E.A.D. program working with 5th graders and talking to them about the justice system.
 He graduated from Loyola Law School, Los Angeles and the University of California at Riverside with a BA in political science.
 He has been a former KPA board member and was active in the mentorship committee.

 David Kim